Field-Robotics-Lab/dave/urdf/scripts/mesh_distortion/README.md

 ## Prerequisites

+These instructions are written for [Blender](https://www.blender.org/) 2.92, which has a revamped user interface.
-The scripts are tested with [Blender](https://www.blender.org/) 2.9.2, which may be newer than the version in `apt-get`.
+The version may be newer than the version in `apt-get`.
 Install manually as needed.

 Helpful tip for Blender Python development: